insolar/docs/docs/source/index.rst

     .. div:: text-muted

-        Explore the intricacies of Insolar architecture
+        :opticon:`book` Explore the intricacies of Insolar architecture

     ---